turbot/steampipe-plugin-gcp/docs/tables/gcp_storage_bucket.md

 ```

-### List of members and their iam roles associated with the bucket
+### List of members and their associated iam roles for the bucket

 ```sql
 select